Thank you for visiting my blog.

 A little bit more about me.

 I grew up in Brampton, Ontario, Canada, and moved up to Ottawa in 2002 (when I was 19) to begin university.
 I completed an undergraduate degree and a Masters degree in Neuroscience at Carleton University.
-After graduating I went on to work for a local company providing saliva collection kits to academics and commercial entities in the field of genetics.
+After graduating I went on to work for a local company providing saliva collection kits to academics and commercial companies in the field of genetics.
 After several years I took a similar but different job within the same field that took me to Los Angeles.
-I then moved to Vancouver, British Columbia, Canada to work for a microbiome sequencing company.
+I then moved to Vancouver, British Columbia, Canada to work for a microbiome sequencing company called Microbiome Insights.
 Here – while I was diagnosed with IBD – I worked with some of the most renowned gut health researchers, pharmaceutical companies and innovators across the globe.
-I later took a role at a genetics company that brought me back to Ottawa.
+I later took a role at a genetics company called Invitae; a role that allowed me to move back to Ottawa and work from home.

 Aside from my career I spend a great deal of time sharing my insights on social media in hopes that my voice continues to inspire others to use theirs.
 You can follow me on Instagram (@crampmystyleblog) or Twitter (@crampmystyleblog).

 I started a company in 2019 called Femade; A pain clinic for cis-women, trans and non-binary where they can find a safe space to feel and to explore with alternative medicines in parallel to their allopathic treatments.
-Femade collaborates with a local organization called Period Packs to collect menstrual products from the community to provide products to those in need.
-I have since taken a more directive role in the organization.
+Femade collaborates with a local organization called Period Packs to collect menstrual products from the community to provide to those in need.

 If you are ever looking to collaborate please contact me at firstname.lastname@example.org